Watch past educational presentations and see live events in real time

 For additional information on osteoarthritis, you may want to visit the Arthritis Foundation’s website: www.arthritis.org.

-Updated March 2017 by James Udell and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2019 by Christopher Mecoli, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.